-More advanced methodologies, such as Softmax fine-tuning [10], prototype learning [12], and OpenFEAT learning [15]-which builds on prototype learning by incorporating negative samples-are specifically designed for rapid tuning and enrollment in speaker identification.
+More advanced methodologies, such as Softmax fine-tuning [9], prototype learning [11], and OpenFEAT learning [14]-which builds on prototype learning by incorporating negative samples-are specifically designed for rapid tuning and enrollment in speaker identification.
 Our SRPL system surpasses these methods, including the WavLM-TDNN baseline, in both Prototype and OpenFEAT approaches.
 Its superiority is evident not just in close-set evaluations, where many methods excel in targeting speaker accuracy, but crucially in open-set metrics, underscoring SRPL's robust performance in 5-way and 10-way classification tasks.

 With the introduction of negative samples, SRPL+ significantly outperforms baseline methods in OSCR scores, highlighting its advancement.
-This enhancement is also observed with synthetic negative samples (SRPL+(SynNeg)), which
+This enhancement is also observed with synthetic negative samples (SRPL+(SynNeg)), which demonstrates excellent results.
+Moreover, in close-set metrics, SRPL+ maintains strong performance, showcasing its comprehensive effectiveness in open-set speaker identification.

-Table 1: Experimental results of open-set SID tasks.